franzinc/aftpd/readme.txt

 2B.
 Configuration: Firewall considerations

 For passive FTP to work, the ports specified by *pasvrange* in config.cl must be open on the firewall.
-Additionally, ports given by *ftpport* and *ftpdataport* should be open.
+Additionally, *ftpport* should be open.

 *******************************************************************************
 2C.
 Configuration: Restricted users